Expression Layer for Data Agents

 HOW AGENTS REACH THE CATALOG

-• Skills — reusable capabilities coding agents invoke directly.
+• Skills — reusable capabilities that coding agents like Claude Code invoke directly to read from or write to the catalog.

 INTEGRATIONS

-Snowflake, Databricks, S3.
-Claude Code, Codex.
-LangChain.
+Xorq sits between agents and the infrastructure you already run.
 No migrations.
-Xorq sits between the agents and the infrastructure you already run.

 PRICING